 Instead of soup, though, there’s a plate of herring served Krakow style.
 It seemed a stretch to start my night with pickled fish covered in sour cream and raw onion, but it’s the secret to drinking vodka.
 You need the fat to slow down the absorption of alcohol.
 That’s why the Poles can drink all night without any sign of a hangover.
 All I know is it sure beats a Denny’s Grand Slam at 3am.

-Finally we’re ready for our first shot.
+Finally we’re ready for our first Krakow vodka tasting.
 It’s Żubrówka, one I’ve had before thanks to my crazy Polish family.
-It’s infused with a long blade of bison grass (grown in Poland!), giving it a slightly herbal flavor.
+This specialty is infused with a long blade of bison grass (grown in Poland!), giving it a slightly herbal flavor.
 What I didn’t know is the version sold in the United States isn’t exactly the same.
 The real thing has coumarin in it, so the vodka is banned by the FDA for possible blood thinning effects.

-But we’re in Poland, so the only reasonable option is to down it like a pro.
+But we’re in Poland, so the only reasonable option is to take it like a pro.

 “Do dna i na zdrowie!”
 To the bottom, and to health!
 Vodka’s so strong that just saying cheers won’t suffice.

-The burn’s not so bad for a novice like me, even though I’m more used to drinking it mixed with apple juice and cinnamon.
-Thinking I can re-gain some respect, I proclaim my love for these apple pie flavored tatankas.
+The burn’s not so bad for a novice like me, even though I’m more used to drinking my Zubrowka mixed with apple juice and cinnamon.
+Thinking I can re-gain some respect, I proclaim my love for these apple pie flavored tatanka cocktails.

 Think again.
 Poles only drink vodka in exactly one way: ice cold shots.
 One shot after another, in a social setting, at almost any time of day.